Unconventional Hiring Tactics in a Zero Unemployment Market

 Re-Use Your Resources

 A final technique to capture talent is by utilizing existing resources to develop insightful content.
 Top candidates choose innovative employers who are knowledgeable and progressive in their markets.
 Consider developing new or curated content that highlights your company’s knowledge and innovation base.
-For example, gather your in-house experts and start a podcast where they discuss upcoming trends, industry news, or advice on a specific product or technology.
-Create a YouTube channel, post videos, or host webinars of pros teaching niche skills, explaining how to use certain functions, or conducting a product demo.
+For example, gather your in-house experts and start a podcast where they discuss upcoming trends.
+This may include industry news, or advice on a specific product or technology.
+You can also create a YouTube channel, post videos, or host webinars of pros teaching niche skills, explaining how to use certain functions, or conducting a product demo.
 When done correctly, quality content creation can boost your company culture, elevate its perception in the marketplace and serve as a powerful talent acquisition and retention tool.

 Still struggling to uncover top IT professionals?
 Our team can help.
 Reach out today and let us know what you need.